 8.2.
 Release calendar access

-The Release Calendar can be accessed on Statistics Denmark's website.
+The Release Calendar is available on Statistics Denmark's website.

 8.3.
 Release policy - user access